10 Trailblazing Facts About Susan B. Anthony

 Susan Brownell Anthony was born into a Quaker family in Adams, Massachusetts, on February 15, 1820.
 She was the second of seven children, and her entire family was full of activists.
 Anti-slavery meetings were eventually held at their farm every Sunday, and her father became friends with prominent abolitionists such as Frederick Douglass and William Lloyd Garrison.
 These experiences shaped her views on equality, and some of her earliest activist work was in support of the abolitionist movement.

-2. Anthony was a teacher for 10 years.
+2. Susan B. Anthony was a teacher for 10 years.

 Teaching was one of the few professions open to women of Anthony's era.
 She taught from 1839 to 1849, eventually becoming principal of the girls' department at Canajoharie Academy in upstate New York.
 During her decade as a teacher, she spoke publicly about the need for higher pay for female teachers, as well as more professional opportunities for women.

-3. She was BFFs with Elizabeth Cady Stanton.
+3. Susan B. Anthony was BFFs with Elizabeth Cady Stanton.

-4. Anthony's first public speech was about the dangers of alcohol.
+4. Susan B. Anthony's first public speech was about the dangers of alcohol.

 Anthony didn’t attend her first women's rights convention until she was in her thirties.
 Before that, she was active in the temperance movement, which advocated stronger liquor laws and preached the dangers of heavy drinking.
 She gave her first public speech at a Daughters of Temperance event, but when she was denied the right to speak at a Sons of Temperance convention a few years later, she and Stanton decided to form their own Women's State Temperance Society.
 They launched a petition to get the state legislature to limit the sale of liquor, but it was revoked because most of the signers were women and children.
 Anthony and Stanton realized they’d never be taken seriously until women gained the right to vote, so their priorities started to shift around this time.

-5. Anthony cut her hair and dressed differently to prove a point.
+5. Susan B. Anthony cut her hair and dressed differently to prove a point.

-6. She believed that riding bicycles was one of the best ways to fight the patriarchy.
+6. Susan B. Anthony believed that riding bicycles was one of the best ways to fight the patriarchy.

 Bicycles were kind of a big deal for women in the 19th century.
 The machines gave women a sense of independence and mobility that they hadn't enjoyed before, allowing them to leave their houses without having to ask their husbands for a ride.
 As Anthony once put it, "I think [bicycling] has done more to emancipate women than any one thing in the world.
 I rejoice every time I see a woman ride by on a wheel.
 It gives her a feeling of self-reliance and independence the moment she takes her seat; and away she goes, the picture of untrammeled womanhood."

-One of the biggest criticisms lobbed against Anthony and Stanton is that they didn’t support the 15th amendment, which gave black men the right to vote.
+One of the biggest criticisms lobbed against Anthony and Stanton is that they didn’t support the Fifteenth Amendment, which gave black men the right to vote.
 The pair were upset that the amendment didn't include women, so they splintered from other suffragist groups and formed their own National Woman Suffrage Association.
-"There was a battle among abolitionists … between having a 15th Amendment that gave black men the vote or holding out for a suffrage amendment that granted the vote to all adult Americans," Lori D. Ginzberg, who wrote a biography about Stanton, told NPR.
+"There was a battle among abolitionists … between having a Fifteenth Amendment that gave black men the vote or holding out for a suffrage amendment that granted the vote to all adult Americans," Lori D. Ginzberg, author of a biography about Stanton, told NPR.
 Anthony and Stanton opted for the latter, and their decision has been the subject of controversy ever since.

-9. Her face was almost carved into Mount Rushmore.
+9. Susan B. Anthony's face was almost carved into Mount Rushmore.

 In 1937 Congress considered adding Anthony's face to the famed mountain after the Washington and Jefferson portions were completed.
 However, that idea was scrapped after the House Appropriations Committee said the funds must only be used to complete the sculptures that were already underway (which, at that time, included the Lincoln and Roosevelt sections).

-10. Anthony was the first woman to appear on circulating U.S. currency.
+10. Susan B. Anthony was the first woman to appear on circulating U.S. currency.

 The U.S. Treasury Department decided to set a new precedent by putting Anthony's face on a one-dollar coin starting in 1979.
 However, it looked a little too much like a quarter and cash registers didn’t have a designated space for them, so the coin wasn't widely circulated.
 Anthony may get a second chance, though, when she appears on the back of the redesigned $10 bill.
-(The timeline for the redesign, announced in 2016 and initially expected to debut in 2020, is currently unclear.)
+(The timeline for the redesign, announced in 2016, is currently unclear.)
 Other influential women expected to appear on the redesigned $10 include Stanton, Lucretia Mott, Sojourner Truth, and Alice Paul.